ceasar-sun/scicmd/README.md

  S3fs function:
    s3fs-pub <bucket>    : Setup public read-only s3fs with automount
    s3fs-priv <bucket>   : !
-Not imppiment yet; Setup writable s3fs with automount
+Not implement yet; Setup writable s3fs with automount
    s3fs-purge           : !
-Not imppiment yet; Please use 'sudo umount' manually ** <bucket> name or with path in bk, such as: 'bk-name' or 'nk-name:/path/more'
+Not implement yet; Please use 'sudo umount' manually ** <bucket> name or with path in bk, such as: 'bk-name' or 'nk-name:/path/more'

  Dump function: